 Apple cider vinegar is a natural household remedy well-known for having positive effects on skin and hair, but did you know you could also use it for your feet?
 Apple cider vinegar foot soaks are actually said to have numerous benefits, including helping with common foot ailments like athlete’s foot and warts.
 Even small amounts can make a big difference.

 Tip: Be sure to buy organic apple cider vinegar, so you can rest assured that it’s free of synthetic chemical pesticides.
 These are not only bad for the environment but may also damage your own health.
 Another option is to make it yourself: Homemade Apple Cider Vinegar: Two Recipes

 Benefits of an Apple Cider Vinegar Foot Soak

-Numerous positive effects are attributed to apple cider vinegar, though very few of them are scientifically proven.
+Numerous positive effects for skim and hair are attributed to apple cider vinegar, though very few of them are scientifically proven.
 Most claims are based on experience and tradition.

 An apple cider vinegar foot soak is primarily useful for softening calluses.
 After your foot soak, use a pumice stone or foot file to remove the dead skin, and you’ll be left with soft, smooth feet.
 It is also said that if you soak swollen feet in vinegar, the high potassium content will help reduce fluid retention.